WHO Framework Convention on Tobacco Control: Future direction – FCTC 2030 Project

-In 2017, the Convention Secretariat started a new project to help parties to strengthen treaty implementation.
+In 2017, the Convention Secretariat started a new project, FCTC 2030, to help parties to strengthen treaty implementation by aligning it with the United Nations 2030 Agenda for Sustainable Development and its Sustainable Development Goals (SDGs).

-The United Nations 2030 Agenda for Sustainable Development reflects the importance of tobacco control in promoting development, including specific reference to WHO FCTC implementation in target 3.a.
-Given the impact of tobacco on development, the implementation of the convention will play an important role in achieving the Sustainable Development Goals (SDGs).
+This reflects the importance of tobacco control in promoting development, including specific reference to WHO FCTC implementation in target 3.a.
+Given the impact of tobacco on development, the implementation of the convention will play an important role in achieving the Sustainable Development Goals.

 The FCTC 2030 project aims to support Parties to the WHO FCTC that are eligible to receive official development assistance (ODA) to achieve the SDGs by advancing implementation of the convention.
 The project will run from April 2017 until March 2021.

 Through the FCTC 2030 project, technical support will be provided to national governments of these countries to: